lasso-js/lasso/README.md

 A plugin can be used to change how the optimizer operates.
 This includes the following:

-* Register a custom dependency type
+* Register a custom dependency type to enable
-    * _Need to support a new pre-processor or compiler?
-No problem!_
+    * Examples:
+        * Register a dependency handler for "less" files to compiles Less to CSS
+        * Register a dependency handler for "rhtml" files to compiles Raptor Template files to JS
 * Register a custom bundle writer
+    * Examples:
-    * _Want to upload your bundles instead of writing them to disk?
-No problem!_
+        * Upload bundles to a resource server instead of writing them to disk
+* Register output transforms
+    * Examples:
+        * Add an output transform to minify JavaScript code
+        * Add an output transform to minify CSS code
 * Configure the optimizer
+    * Examples:
+        * Allow a plugin to automatically configure the optimizer for production usage

 A plugin is simply a Node.js module that exports a function with the following signature:

 ```javascript
 /**
  * A plugin for the RaptorJS Optimizer